Aida Arenas has entered into its closed beta testing. Check out what’s going on with storymode and PvP in this gameplay trailer.

 OnRPG will also be on site to discuss new information on the game’s development, including more details on a new half-vampire character.
 We are also going to get our first look at the Rusty Heart’s PvP and write our first impressions so don’t miss next week!

 As if that wasn’t enough good news, Rusty Hearts has also announced a special bonus raffle for anyone who enters their closed beta key from OnRPG or other websites offering key giveaways.
 Be sure to grab your Closed Beta Key Here and register your account for CB to be automatically entered for your chance to win a Logitech G510 Keyboard (I use them to review all my games, and they are AWESOME!), a Logitech F710 gamepad, and the Rusty Hearts teddybear featured around my neck in OnRPG’s E3 Interview videos!

-Three Races: Battle at the hardened Terran, the plague-like Zerg, or the Overpowering Protoss in the ultimate battle for survival.
+Races: Battle as the gritty Terran, the plague-like Zerg, or the cleansing Protoss in the ultimate fight for survival.

 Follow the Money: Mine out resources nodes and distribute them into high-yield investments.

 Standard Issue: Train up units and increase their power with additional gear upgrades.

 APM: Use quick movements, tactical advantages, and character abilities to win challenging skirmishes.

 Crash and Burn: Tear through your opponents buildings and destroy their war engine!